OneSignal/OneSignal-WordPress-Plugin/readme.txt

 4. Our configuration settings allowing you to customize the way users are prompted to subscribe and the notifications they receive.

 == Changelog ==
+= 1.10.6 =
+- Push notifications should now be sent out for posts created in the default WordPress editor if scheduled, being edited, or awaiting publication

 = 1.10.5 =
 - Change console.developers.google.com setup URL --> console.cloud.google.com
 - Modify onesignal_send_notification filter hook to also allow notifications to not be sent